Self-care: Part One

 A family is an interdependent system—no one person can carry it alone.
 There must be give and take, support and nurture for each person, even if in uneven doses at times.

-All you can do is become the most healthy version of you that you can be—taking care of your welfare so that you don’t wake up one day and “flip out.”
+All you can do is become the healthiest version of you that you can be—taking care of your welfare so that you don’t wake up one day and “flip out.”

 You’ll be given good advice: Be generous.
 Give.
 Share.
 Listen.
 Pay attention.
 Make adjustments.
 Become a partner to your kids, to your spouse.
 Forgive.
 Find the good, the true, the pure.
 Let go of petty resentments and high expectations.